buckbaskin/wordbuck/README.md

 An interpreter for a Javaish language

 ## About the project
 I am creating an interpreter written in the Scheme programming language.
-It is inspired by an interpreter for a Java like language that I did in class at one point, but the language is going to be different.
+It is inspired by an interpreter for a Java like language that I did a few months ago, but the language is going to be different.
 I'm calling it Javaish for now, mostly because it is going to be object oriented, but I plan to change it a lot.

 ## The `wordbuck` language
 The `wordbuck` language is an mashup of a lot of language concepts that I've come across in the past year or so.
 I've used Java quite a lot in my life, so when I think of an object-oriented language, that is usually where I start, but I want to do things differently, mostly just to see how things turn out.